Raman1121/OUR-2018/README.md

 # OUR-2018
-This repository contains the files created and used for the Opportunities for Undergraduate Research Program, 2018.
+This repository contains the files created and used for the Opportunities for Undergraduate Research Program (OUR), 2018.